 A demand letter is a legal document that states what the legal complaint of a party is.
 Essentially, it includes statements of what the other party (the defendant) did that gives rise to the cause of action, and the damages the plaintiff is requesting from the defendant.
 Damages refer to the monetary amount the plaintiff suffered, and is now asking for.
 Oftentimes, a plaintiff may even ask for an injunction, or an order to ask defendant to stop engaging in a certain type of behavior.

 A demand letter basically “demands” the return of personal property or money from the defendant and also concludes by stating that the plaintiff will sue defendant in court if they do not comply with the document.
 If defendant responds and complies with the demand letter, then the plaintiff will not need to go to small claims court and bring that claim against defendant.
-For more information on how to file a personal injury claim, please visit our page here.
+For more information on how to file a personal injury claim, please contact one of our attorneys.

 A demand letter is most commonly used when dealing with small claims cases.
 A small claims case is one where the plaintiff is not seeking a substantially high sum of monetary damages from the other party.
 Each state determines what a small claims case is in their own way.
 In the state of California, a small claims cases deal with $10,000 or less in damages.

 Many states, including California and Nevada make it mandatory that a demand letter be sent to the other party (defendant) before litigating it in court in front of a jury trial.
 It is important to get tracking information if sending the demand letter by mail because the court may ask for it prior to bringing in the claim.

 Cases Where a Demand Letter is Necessary

 A demand letter is almost always useful in different types of cases.
 But demand letters are more common in certain cases, including: